It’s time to talk to your kids about vaping.

 This is why talking to our kids is more important than ever before.
 The best way to treat vaping, inhaling or ingesting any drugs is to prevent it.
 We need to talk to our kids frequently, with strong messaging, BEFORE a friend offers them something or a buddy at a party says, "Everyone is doing it, what’s the big deal."
 And we need to let them know about the very serious consequences of trying an e-cigarette.
 The most important message: Think before you act, and like the slogan from the 80’s, just say no.

 So how do you talk to your often moody teen?
 Having conversations with your middle schoolers and teens is not easy.
-If you’ve been in the car and asked your son how the day went and he grunts, "fine," or had your daughter say, "leave me alone," while she texts her friends, you aren’t alone.
+If you’ve been in the car and asked your son how the day went and they grunt, "fine," or had your daughter say, "leave me alone," while they text their friends, you aren’t alone.
 Here are some ways to start the conversation:

 - Use the media and news.
 Talking about the latest news on vaping deaths can be a great way to start the conversation about drugs or substances.
 Don’t worry if the conversation is short the first time -- you can continue it later.